By using this site, you agree to the Privacy Policy and Terms of Use.

 Nearly 1,000 Commercial Flights Affected

-While most international flights went ahead, 857 scheduled flights experiences significant delays.
+While most international flights went ahead, 857 scheduled flights experienced significant delays.
 This included 296 outbound flights, 265 inbound flights, and 296 transit flights as airlines dealt with a restricted airspace.

-Due to Taipei FIR airspace restrictions, domestic aviation was more heavily affected especially routes connecting mainland Taiwan with offshore islands of Kinmen and Matsu.
-Around 84 domestic flights were cancelled on December, 30, affecting around 6,000 passengers and causing disruption to crucial regional air links.
+Due to Taipei FIR airspace restrictions, domestic aviation was also heavily affected, especially routes connecting mainland Taiwan with the offshore islands of Kinmen and Matsu.
+Around 84 domestic flights were cancelled on Dec.
+30, affecting around 6,000 passengers and causing disruption to crucial regional air links.

 Starlux Airlines Airbus A321neo approaching Taipei, representing Taiwan flight disruptions and commercial aviation affected by airspace restrictions in the Taipei Flight Information Region (FIR).